alii/react/packages/react-server-dom-bun/README.md

-# react-server-dom-webpack
+# react-server-dom-bun

-Experimental React Flight bindings for DOM using Webpack.
+Experimental React Flight bindings for DOM using Bun.

 **Use it at your own risk.**